 Library

 The CIL’s library can be searched via the OPAC of the library of the Berlin-Brandenburg Academy of Sciences and Humanities.
 Volumes with the shelf marks “Standort: B4/556/CIL” or “Signatur: xxx=St: CIL” can be found in the library of the CIL.
-Our library can be accessed during the Research Centre’s normal opening hours.
-We welcome inquiries from interested parties.

 Contact: Dipl.-Hist.
 Marcus Dohnicht